assafna/bright-cluster-manager-vm/README.md

     - Optional: save the configuration file in the default location.
     ![ ](images/cm-wlm-setup-28.png)
     - Complete the setup.
-    - __Note:__ if an error of `Temporary failure resolving 'archive.ubuntu.com'` appears undo the installation by pressing `u`, then try the following solutions for each software image and run again:
+    - __Note:__ if an error of `Temporary failure resolving 'archive.ubuntu.com'` appears undo the installation by pressing `u`, then try the following solutions for each software image and reinstall:
         - Relink `resolv.conf`:

             ```bash